mickfuzz/phd4/_posts/thesis_chapters/2023-2-3-Methodology.md

 ## Recoding data - gdps and for agency

 ### Coding use of GDP.

-GDPs and their interaction with play-testing to build a community GDPs and personal expression (cultural)
+- GDPs and their interaction with play-testing to build a community
+- GDPs and personal expression (cultural)
+- Use of Help and Documentation related to GDP
-Use of design patterns as a form of / to facilitate apprenticeship Use of Help and Documentation related to GDP
+- Use of design patterns as a form of / to facilitate apprenticeship

-GDPs for Goal Setting and Prioritisation
+- GDPs for Goal Setting and Prioritisation
-GDPs and division of Labour
+- GDPs and division of Labour
-GDPs motivation and sustaining engagement
+- GDPs motivation and sustaining engagement
+GDPs to support Flexible (Iterative) Design Practices
-GDPs propagation through peer activity
+- GDPs propagation through peer activity
-GDPs to support Flexible (Iterative) Design Practices Interaction of GDPs and designing for others as a method - GDP to receive feedback on playability
+- Interaction of GDPs and designing for others as a method -
+- GDP to receive feedback on playability

-Mutual approaches to knowledge building
+- Mutual approaches to knowledge building
-Game Design Patterns as a way to give language to participants when sharing back to Community (or not) GDP as a way to explore Computational Thinking Concepts
+- Game Design Patterns as a way to give language to participants when sharing back to Community (or not)
+- GDP as a way to explore Computational Thinking Concepts